usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 If the out of band verification is to be made using a SMS message on a public mobile telephone network, the verifier SHALL verify that the pre-registered telephone number being used is actually associated with a mobile network and not with a VoIP (or other software-based) service.
 It then sends the SMS message to the pre-registered telephone number.
 Changing the pre-registered telephone number SHALL NOT be possible without two-factor authentication at the time of the change.  **OOB using SMS is deprecated**, and will no longer be allowed in future releases of this guidance.

 If out of band verification is to be made using a secure application (e.g., on a smart phone), the verifier MAY send a push notification to that device.
-The verifier then waits for a secure (e.g., TLS) connection from that authenticator and verifies the authenticator's identifying key.
+The verifier then waits for a establishment of an authenticated protected channel and verifies the authenticator's identifying key.
 The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method such as hashing (using an approved hash function) or proof of possession of the identifying key to uniquely identify the authenticator.
 Once authenticated, the verifier transmits the authentication secret to the authenticator and waits for the secret to be returned on the primary communication channel.

 In collecting the authentication secret from the claimant, the verifier SHALL use approved encryption and SHALL authenticate itself to the claimant.
 The authentication secret SHALL be considered invalid if not received over the primary channel within 5 minutes.